 Practice living off one one income.

 The best thing you can do to financially prepare to be a stay-at-home mom is to adjust your budget to use only one spouse’s income while you both are still working.
 This way of living is beneficial to practice even if both spouses plan to work forever.
-That way if one spouse ever loses a job, you are already used to living on one income and the impact of going from two incomes to one won’t be as crippling.
+That way if one spouse ever loses a job or takes a hit in income, you are already used to living on one income and the impact of going from two incomes to one won’t be as crippling.

 Use the second income to quickly reach major financial goals.

-Once you have adjusted the budget to use only one income, put all of your earnings toward any major financial goal you and your husband have!
+If you are both still working, put the second person’s earnings toward any major financial goals you two have!
 Paying down debts and increasing your emergency fund are really important to work on as you prepare to be a stay-at-home mom.
 Another thing I should mention is to get life insurance policies for both you and your husband if you don’t have some already.
 You may not be bringing in an income soon, but you are an invaluable asset as you provide childcare.
 You will feel more secure going into this lifestyle change if you are prepared for the worst!

 Find ways to bring in extra income from home.

 When you do finally become a stay-at-home mom, whether it’s right when your first baby is born or a few years down the road, it is helpful to find ways to bring in a little extra income.
 Don’t require this as part of becoming a stay-at-home parent because as I can attest, earning side hustle income is not always easy or reliable.
 Also, being a full-time mom is really MORE DEMANDING than a full-time job, so it’s completely understandable if you don’t have the capacity to take on extra projects right now!
 I go through some periods where I feel more ambitious than others.
 If you can’t handle a side job right now, you can also look into other ways to practice frugality and lower costs.

 Don’t Be Afraid